 IAAF is the supreme body to regulate athletics in the world and its regulations are binding on to all national athletics federations2.
 But in Caster Semenya case the World Medical Association has urged physicians across the globe (114 national medical associations) not to follow the IAAF regulations.
 It reminds physicians that administering anti testosterone drugs in a non-pathological condition is against medical ethics and also artificially modifying blood constituents, biochemistry or endogenous testosterone is harmful to the individual9.
 Similarly, the South African Medical Association has urged the IAAF to review its stance as the science used by IAAF is flawed10 and calls for better and extensive scientific research on this contentious issue.
-In response the IAAF has brought all its evidence to public domain and has urged World Medical Association to revise its stand based on available scientific evidence11.
+In response the IAAF has brought all its evidence to public domain and has urged World Medical Association to revise its stand based on available scientific evidence12.
+IAAF is claiming its stand is based on 15 years of scientific publications and observations from the field; even the Court for Arbitration in Sports has accepted the validity of evidence presented by IAAF.
 Thus, each Associations sticking to their stand the issue is getting more complex but nobody can prevent another from taking a dissenting stand.
 But what matters in a legal battle is evidence.
 Currently the IAAF has convinced the CAS by presenting its scientific evidence to get its regulations upheld2.
-Caster Semenya has also right to appeal to Switzerland Federal Courts within 30 days challenging the IAAF stand but with evidence.
+Caster Semenya had right to appeal to Switzerland Federal Courts within 30 days challenging the IAAF stand but with evidence.
+And on appeal the Switzerland Federal Courts have suspended the IAAF regulations on testosterone levels with immediate effect giving relief to Caster Semenya13.

 Can you test for testosterone levels without informed consent?

 Though IAAF clarifies that informed consent has to be obtained at all levels even for all the three levels of examination and testing2, and the athlete has to volunteer for blood and urine samples for testing testosterone levels by gas chromatography / liquid chromatography and mass spectrometry, there are enough rumours that in Caster Semenya case in 2009 the Athletics South Africa1 had secretly tested for gender.
-It would violate ethical principles to forcibly test for any medical finding in any individual unless a law permits it in cases of certain crimes in certain countries12.
-Even Sex verification tests have undergone sufficient modifications with evolving times13.
+It would violate ethical principles to forcibly test for any medical finding in any individual unless a law permits it in cases of certain crimes in certain countries14.
+Even Sex verification tests have undergone sufficient modifications with evolving times15.
+Hence proper informed consent with explanations to diurnal variations in testosterone levels, levels altering with training/exercise / competitions have to be explained.
+Even the difficulties in distinguishing metabolites of exogenous and endogenous testosterone have to be discussed11.

 Do higher testosterone levels give unfair advantage in sports events for females?

-Whenever there are higher levels of circulating testosterone levels in a female with properly functioning androgen receptors then there is definite increase in muscle mass and muscle strength, circulating haemoglobin levels and thus the sporting potential3.
-Thus, IAAF has restricted to compete in female competitions an individual should have less than 5nmol/L circulating testosterone levels to remove any unfair advantage to any female competing in 400m to a mile middle distance track event14.
+Testosterone levels would improve the anabolic effects, muscle building abilities, improve confidence levels11.Whenever there are higher levels of circulating testosterone levels in a female with properly functioning androgen receptors then there is definite increase in muscle mass and muscle strength, circulating haemoglobin levels and thus the sporting potential3.
+Thus, IAAF has restricted to compete in female competitions an individual should have less than 5nmol/L circulating testosterone levels to remove any unfair advantage to any female competing in 400m to a mile middle distance track event16.
 It also specifies a six-month window period even after administering anti-testosterone treatment to remove any residual effect of previous raised testosterone levels 2,3.

 Can policies (with far reaching effects) be made on findings of single research study?